9track/FlashFloppy-wiki/Initial-Setup.md

 the root folder of your USB stick to slots which you can switch between using the Gotek buttons.

+In all cases, the following folders and images are ignored and will not be listed for navigation:
+- Any name beginning with a dot (**.**)
+- Any file which is not a valid image (eg. unrecognised filename extension)
+- Any folder or image with the FAT "Hidden" attribute set
+- Root folder called **FF/**
+- Any folder called **__MACOSX/** (these get strewn around by macOS)

 ## Indexed mode

 This mode is configured via [FF.CFG][ffcfg]: